-Ahmed is an intellectual property trial lawyer with 20 years’ experience serving clients who need a practical, forthright counselor to handle complex patent litigation matters within highly technical industries, such as chemistry, biotechnology, medical devices, and mechanical and electrical engineering.
+Ahmed Davis, an intellectual property trial lawyer with 20 years’ experience, handles complex patent litigation and provides practical, forthright counsel to clients in highly technical industries, such as chemistry, biotechnology, medical devices, and mechanical and electrical engineering.

 Speaking Truth to Power

-As the National Chair of the firm’s Diversity Initiative and the firm’s first Black full-equity principal, Ahmed is a vocal and influential advocate behind Fish’s longstanding commitment to building a more diverse workforce through recruiting and developing the careers of diverse attorneys.
+As the national chair of the firm’s Diversity & Inclusion initiative and the firm’s first Black full-equity principal, Ahmed is a vocal and influential advocate behind Fish’s longstanding commitment to building a more diverse workforce through recruiting and developing the careers of diverse attorneys.

 He is also a prolific speaker and lecturer on issues relevant to diversity and the patent bar.
 He is a long-time instructor for the National Institute of Trial Advocacy.
 Ahmed also has been a faculty member, guest lecturer and presenter at Howard University Law School, Catholic University Columbus School of Law, Temple Law School, Fordham Law School, and numerous seminars and conferences.

 Asghari-Kamrani v.
 United Services Automobile Association (E.D.
 Va.) — Co-lead trial counsel for defendant USAA in case related to centralized authentication computer systems.

 Commonwealth Scientific Industrial & Research Organisation et al. v.
 BASF Plant Science LP and Cargill, Incorporated (E.D.
 Va.) — Lead trial counsel for defendant Cargill Incorporated in case relating to transgenic canola containing increased omega-3 fatty acids.